-The colossal, coarse leaves are born on spiny stems and can grow up to two metres in diameter.
+The coarse, colossal leaves are born on spiny stems and can grow up to two metres in diameter.
 Cone-shaped flower spikes appear throughout the growing season and have an unusual appeal.
 Old leaves can be used to protect the crown from frost over winter.

 Butterburs (Petasites spp.): The broad, round leaves appear in spring, following the fluffy mauve-white winter flowers.

-Does well in shade and prefers damp conditions.
+Butterburs do well in shade and prefer damp conditions.
 Winter heliotrope (P. fragrans) is scented.
-Excellent shade-tolerant ground cover, but a word of caution, most butterburs are invasive.
+These plants make an excellent shade-tolerant ground cover, but a word of caution: most butterburs are invasive.